dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Never let your schooling interfere with your education.
+  Life and death are one thread, the same line viewed from different sides.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1573 days)
+## 🌟 Experiences (1574 days)

 ### 🧮 Programming languages